BLACKujira/RTF2DebugTools/README.md

 - Resets the current camera's FOV to 32, the default value.

 ## Installation Guide
-1. Install UE4SS v3.0.0 and update to v3.0.1 following the [UE4SS-RE/RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) documentation.
+1. If you haven't installed *UE4SS* yet, follow the [Installing UE4SS](https://github.com/BLACKujira/RTF2ModdingGuide/blob/master/Chapter1_TheBasics/en/InstallingUE4SS.md) guide to install *UE4SS v3.0.0* and update it to *v3.0.1*.
-2. Download `RTF2DebugTools.zip` from the Releases section.
+2. Download `RTF2DebugTools.zip` from the [Releases](https://github.com/BLACKujira/RTF2ModdingGuide/releases) section.
-3. Extract the `RTF2DebugTools` folder into the game's directory at `RTypeFinal2\Binaries\Win64\Mods`.
-4. Open `RTypeFinal2\Binaries\Win64\Mods\mods.txt` and add the following line below the mod list and above `; Built-in keybinds, do not move up!`:  `RTF2DebugTools : 1`
+3. Follow the [Installing LUA Mods](https://github.com/BLACKujira/RTF2ModdingGuide/blob/master/Chapter1_TheBasics/en/InstallingLUAMod.md) guide to install this mod.
-5. If installed correctly, you should see the following output in the UE4SS console:
+4. If installed correctly, you should see the following output in the UE4SS console when the game is launched:
 ```
 [xx:xx:xx] Starting Lua mod 'RTF2DebugTools'
 [xx:xx:xx] [Lua] RTF2 Debug Tools loaded
 ```

 ## Notes
-- If the UE4SS debug window is blank, set the value of `GraphicsAPI` in `RTypeFinal2\Binaries\Win64\UE4SS-settings.ini` to `dx11`.
+- Older versions of *UE4SS* might also be able to run this mod.

 ## Changing Key Bindings
 1. Open `RTypeFinal2\Binaries\Win64\Mods\RTF2DebugTools\Scripts\main.lua` with any text editor or IDE.